radioactivearm/First-Web-Design/README.md

-# Web-Design-Challenge
+# First-Web-Design
-This is my homework for web development in U of MN data analytics Bootcamp
+This was my first go at html and designing a web page.
+I used html, bootstrap and css to put together this page.
+The data comes from a previous project I worked on for my data analytics bootcamp that I did.
+Here is the link to the deployed site => https://radioactivearm.github.io/First-Web-Design/